Wes Lee

 'The body remembers in Wes Lee’s poems, pronouncing its truth in strange flashes, loading her pages with dark stills from an unconscious screen — yet simultaneously Lee articulates her lines with tense poetic control, sharpening language to scalpel point against the places the body is silenced.
 It is this use of acute poetic practice to chart the psyche’s bloodied spaces — to tap through sheer craft to the carnal baseline of memory and its charged contortions, to front through a fierce, honed wielding of form the ‘blast holes’ where trauma has forged the body — that has always left me awed in reading Lee’s work, accosted, exhilarated, struck.' — Tracey Slaughter, 2022

 Wes Lee lives in Wellington.
 Formerly a lecturer in Fine Arts and Graphic Design at Auckland University of Technology, she has a Master of Philosophy in Fine Arts, and a Post Graduate Diploma in Drama from The University of Auckland.
 Her latest poetry collection By the Lapels was launched in October 2019 by Steele Roberts Aotearoa in Wellington.
 Previous poetry collections include Body, Remember launched in London as part of the Lorgnette Series (Black Spring Press, 2017); Shooting Gallery (Steele Roberts Aotearoa, 2016).
 And a chapbook of short fiction Cowboy Genes, winner of The Grist Chapbook Prize (Grist Books, University of Huddersfield, 2014).
 Her writing has appeared in a wide array of literary journals and anthologies in New Zealand, Australia and the UK including Best New Zealand PoemsPoetry London, The London Magazine, The Stinging Fly, Westerly, Cordite, Magma Poetry, Landfall, Poetry New Zealand, New Writing Scotland, The Stony Thursday Book, The New Zealand Listener, Australian Poetry Journal.
 She has won a number of awards for her writing including The BNZ Katherine Mansfield Literary Award; The Bronwyn Tate Memorial Award; The Dan Davin Literary Award; The Short Fiction Prize (University of Plymouth Press); The Over the Edge New Writer of the Year in Ireland; The Grist Books Chapbook Prize (University of Huddersfield).
 She has been selected as a finalist in a number of high profile international poetry prizes including The London Magazine Poetry Prize, The Troubadour Poetry Prize, and commended in the Poetry London Prize.
 Most recently she was awarded the 2024 Free Verse Prize by The Poetry Society in London; the Heroines/Joyce Parkes Women's Writing Prize 2022 in Australia, and the Poetry New Zealand Prize 2019 (Massey University Press).
 Selected as a finalist for the Sarah Broom Poetry Prize 2018.
-Shortlisted for the Poetry London Pamphlet Prize 2023 in London; the Kathleen Grattan Poetry Award 2023 (Otago University Press); the NZSA Peter & Dianne Beatson Fellowship 2022; the Alastair Reid Poetry Pamphlet Prize 2022 in Scotland; the Booranga Prize for Best Poem (Charles Sturt University); the NZSA Laura Solomon Cuba Press Prize in 20212022, & 2023.
+Shortlisted for the Poetry London Pamphlet Prize 2023 in London; the Kathleen Grattan Poetry Award 2023 (Otago University Press); the NZSA Peter & Dianne Beatson Fellowship 2022; the Alastair Reid Poetry Pamphlet Prize 2024, and 2022, in Scotland; the Booranga Prize for Best Poem (Charles Sturt University); the NZSA Laura Solomon Cuba Press Prize in 20212022, & 2023.
 And selected as featured poet in the Poetry New Zealand Yearbook 2022 by Tracey Slaughter.

 Genre: